Liberians rally in anti-government protest | DW | 06.01.2020

 Liberia's Council of Patriots, an activist group led by a popular radio host, has organized the rally against President George Weah.
 Anti-government sentiment has been rising over a deepening economic crisis.

 Thousands of protesters in the Liberian capital Monrovia on Monday rallied against a deepening economic crisis in the impoverished country.
-Riot police were deployed to assure the safety of those demonstrating.
+Riot police were deployed as a precaution to assure the safety of those demonstrating.

 About 3,000 people rallied outside Monrovia's Capitol building carrying banners reading "March for Justice", while police diverted traffic from the city center.